oslokommune/okctl/userdocs/src/components/kubernetes.md

 ```

 If you have a postgres `Deployment`, add the following `env` configuration to let your pods get the `POSTGRES_PASSWORD`
-environment variable set on startup:
+environment variable set on startup (the deployment needs to be in the same namespace as the secret):

 ```yaml
 spec: